tlevine/cluster/readme.md

     status
     log

-All of these commands ssh to the "bone" user on the node in order to run something on the node.
+All of these commands ssh to the bone user on the node in order to run something on the node.

 By default, commands across multiple workers and see their output.
 If you